TeRacksito/TimeWeaver/README.md

 > [!TIP]
 > You can have both backend and frontend environments opened at once.
 To do this,
-> simply open a new VSCode (command palette) `>New Window`, and then to the normal
+> simply open a new VSCode (command palette) `>New Window`, and then do the normal
-> steps you'd to open the cloned project and a DevContainer.
+> steps you'd do to open the cloned project and a DevContainer.

 ### Return to the root folder